swcarpentry/2014-03-17-nyu-R/instructor_notes/sql/sql_presenter.md

     ON s.plot = p.plot_id
     GROUP BY p.plot_type

-***Exercise: Find your query from earlier where you the total weight, average weight, and the min and max weights and clean up your column names using concise descriptive names***
+***Exercise: Find your query from earlier where you got the total weight, average weight, and the min and max weights and clean up your column names using concise descriptive names***

 -----------------------------------------